 - Premium payment options.
 Find out whether your policy includes flexible repayment options.

-With guaranteed acceptance usually offered to those under the age of 80, funeral insurance can be a more suitable option for those looking for those that have been unsuccessful in taking out life cover in the past and don't require a significant amount of cover.
+In some cases yes.
+With guaranteed acceptance usually offered to those under the age of 80, funeral insurance may be the only option for those that have been unsuccessful in taking out life cover in the past and don't require a significant amount of cover.
 Most funeral insurance policies allow applicants to take out between $1,000 and $30,000 in cover.

 - The age based option is cost effective earlier on but as you age the premium cost automatically increases.
-The cost can become quite substantial as you get older but as you're committed you have to persevere, or otherwise find some other way of paying your own funeral costs, which many older people can't manage.
+The cost can become quite substantial as you get older, which find difficult to manage.
 Age based premiums are automatically increased by 5% each year to keep pace with the rise in funeral expenses.

 - The fixed premium option is fixed at the time of taking out the cover and it will always remain the same.
-It's dearer than the age based option initially but if you live on to a ripe old age it becomes cheaper in comparison to the age based option at that time.
+It's dearer than the age based option initially but becomes cheaper in comparison as the age based option increases every year.